gimmehug/bkpir/README.md

 ## Experimental Results
 The results presented in this paper can be replicated using the implementation provided in this repository.
 Detailed instructions for reproducing the results are available in the /script directory.
+Runtime results may vary across machines due to hardware and software differences.
+Such factors may cause experiments here to complete faster or slower than the numbers reported in the paper.

 ## Citation